|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 English journalist William Howard Russell, who met Seymour in March 1861, observed in his diary: "Mr. Seymour is a man of compromise, but his views go farther than those which were entertained by his party ten years ago.
 Although Secession would produce revolution, it was, nevertheless, 'a right,' founded on abstract principles, which could scarcely be abrogated consistently with due regard to the original compact."5 Russell wrote: "I do not think that any of the guests sought to turn the channel of talk upon politics, but the occasion offered itself to Mr. Horatio Seymour to give me his views of the Constitution of the United States, and by degrees the theme spread over the table.
 I had bought the 'Constitution' for three cents in Broadway in the forenoon, and had read it carefully, but I could not find that it was self-expounding; it referred itself to the Supreme Court, but what was to support the Supreme Court in a contest with armed power, either of Government or people?
 There was not a man who maintained the Government had any power to coerce the people of a State, or to force a State to remain in the Union, or under the action of the Federal Government; in other words, the symbol of power at Washington is not at all analogous to that which represents an established Government in other countries.
 Although they admitted the Southern leaders had mediated the treason against the Union' years ago, they could not bring themselves to allow their old opponents, the Republicans now in power to dispose of the armed force of the Union against their brother democrats in the Southern States."6

 Seymour's sister was married to Republican Congressman Roscoe Conkling.
-Conkling biographer David M. Jordan wrote: "Horatio was the antithesis of the young Republican his little sister brought into the family; he was dignified, possessed of an easy culture, courteous, and gracious; he was nineteen years old than Conkling, and he was to find his brother-in-law a constant, even ostentatious, opponent.
-Seymour was strongly opposed to his sister's marriage; later developments show how much wiser Julia would have been to listen to the governor's advice."8 (Conkling engaged in a notorious affair with Katherine Chase Sprague.)
+Conkling biographer David M. Jordan wrote: "Horatio was the antithesis of the young Republican his little sister brought into the family; he was dignified, possessed of an easy culture, courteous, and gracious; he was nineteen years older than Conkling, and he was to find his brother-in-law a constant, even ostentatious, opponent.
+Seymour was strongly opposed to his sister's marriage; later developments show how much wiser Julia would have been to listen to the governor's advice."8 (Conkling wouuld engage in a notorious affair with Katherine Chase Sprague, daughter of Lincoln's first Secretary of the Treasury.)

 But Seymour was scarcely consistent.
 "It was Horatio Seymour, it appears, who drew up the call for the famous convention held at Tweddle Hall in Albany early in 1861.
 The Crittenden Compromise having failed in the Congress, the resort to this convention of moderate men was his second definite move to do what he could to check secession and avert the Civil War.
 His speech at that gathering on January 31, 1861, is a plea directed to the North rather than the South," wrote biographer Stewart Mitchell.12 "Seymour ended his address at Tweddle Hall by asking for 'an appeal to the Republicans and to the Legislature of this State, to submit the proposition of Senator Crittenden to the vote of the people of New York.'"13